007-Shivam/commit-genie/README.md

 **Try it:**

     ```bash
-    ai-commit commit --tone manager
+    commit-genie commit --tone manager
     ```

 ---

 ## ⚙️ Configuration
 Set it and forget it.
-Your preferences are saved globally in ~/.ai-commit-config.json.
+Your preferences are saved globally in ~/.commit-genie-config.json.

-Set your favorite model: ``` ai-commit config --model gemini-2.5 ```
+Set your favorite model: ``` commit-genie config --model gemini-2.5 ```

-Set your default style: ``` ai-commit config --style conventional ```
+Set your default style: ``` commit-genie config --style conventional ```

 ---